jsun9003/liftOverLoops/README.md

-# liftOverBedpe
+# liftOverLoops

-liftOverBedpe is a Python 3 wrapper for the liftOver tool, allowing users to convert BEDPE files from one genome build to another.
+liftOverLoops is a Python 3 wrapper for the liftOver tool, allowing users to convert BEDPE files from one genome build to another.

 ## Prerequisites

-To use liftOverBedpe, you'll need the following:
+To use liftOverLoops, you'll need the following:

 - [liftOver](https://genome.sph.umich.edu/wiki/LiftOver)
 - A liftOver chain file